Damanpreet21/Data-Visualization-/README.md

-# Exploratory Alanalysis of FIFA 2018 player dataset using interactive visualizations:
+# Exploratory Analysis of FIFA 2018 player dataset using interactive visualizations:
 The main aim of this project is to perform exploratory analysis of a dataset using interactive visualizations.
 These visualizations were created using Python, Tableau, PowerBI, D3 charts etc.

 Dataset: (https://www.kaggle.com/thec03u5/fifa-18-demo-player-dataset)